AlannaParsons/midterm/README.md

   x create aggrigate page
   x add percentages to results? (just for user, not in data)
-  - currently using percentage to render color, add more data for user??? chart?
-  - add who has voted to results page
+  - currently using percentage to render color, add more data for user??? chart? x add who has voted to results page
-  - add buttons to navigate create & results
+  - add buttons to navigate create & results (MAKE NAV BAR)
+  - get rid of date range in creating schedule
+  - add type of event (drop dow or text input)

 secondary
   - error handling for invalid schedule url